-Faithful God, give wisdom to Your followers at World Vision as they seek to help millions more families get access to clean water and other life-saving interventions.
+Faithful God give wisdom to Your followers at World Vision as they seek to help millions more families get access to clean water and other life-saving interventions.
 Thank You for equipping people who love You as they bring new health and opportunities to the world’s most vulnerable.
 Like Isaiah’s vision of water in the desert, we hope to see no child die of diarrhea, no mother spend hours transporting water, no school without proper toilets and sanitation, and no one drinking unsafe water.

 Water will gush forth in the wilderness and streams in the desert.—Isaiah 35:6 (NIV)

 Pray for World Vision’s donors and partners.

 World Vision recognizes that the visionary achievements of ending the global water and sanitation crises by 2030 cannot be accomplished alone.
 We are privileged to partner with individual donors, foundations, corporations, national and local governments, and other humanitarian organizations to accomplish this life-saving work.

 We’re grateful to You, God Almighty, for passionate donors who understand and care about the needs of people in developing rural communities worldwide.
 These gifts enable life-giving water projects that show Your steadfast love.
-We ask You to ignite passion in people’s hearts to help bring clean water to people who desperately need it.
-Remind those of us who have safe water to always give generously and freely to help make this blessing available to others.
+We ask You to ignite passion in people’s hearts to help people who desperately need clean water.
+Remind us who have safe water to always give generously and freely to help make this blessing available to others.